alt440/integratingComponentHTML/README.md

 Eric Bidelman is also knowledgeable of a tool developed by Google called Polymer.
 I believe this tool could do the task I am looking to do, but it seems rather complicated to use.
 See the Polymer project by Google: https://korben.info/initiation-polymer-le-nouveau-framework-web-de-google.html https://auth0.com/blog/build-your-first-app-with-polymer-and-web-components/

+# A possible new solution
+I could try to implement a runtime tool that creates a new html file (fileName_.html) if only there is a request for another file in some html file.
+In that new html file, the code of the two html files will be combined where it should be.
+Also, to be able to be redirected to the right page, I would put a reference to fileName_.html in fileName.html, just like I did to add the component on a html page (see drafts).
+This way the fileName_.html page would load instead of integrating fileName_.html (exploiting the issue...).
+Now, this is only a temporary solution for the frontend.
+I would also need to implement something for the backend.
+I would need to find a way to add this URL to my backend...